jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (s) communicating to any person, being a member of the New Zealand Police, any information, being information—
     (i) that the person is authorised by the Commissioner of Police to receive; and (ii) that is communicated to that person for the purposes of section 85K:
-  (t) communicating to any person who is an employee of the Treasury (as defined in section 2 of the Public Finance Act 1989), any information communicated to that person for the purposes of section LH 15 of the Income Tax Act 2007.
+  (t) communicating to any person who is an employee of the Treasury (as defined in section 2 of the Public Finance Act 1989), any information communicated to that person for the purposes of section LH 15 of the Income Tax Act 2007:
+  (u) communicating to a person's fund provider under section 220B of the KiwiSaver Act 2006 any information specified in that section for the purposes set out in the section.
 (5) For the purposes of this section, unless the context otherwise requires, every reference to the New Zealand Superannuation Act 1974 shall be deemed to include a reference to Part 1 of the Superannuation Schemes Act 1976, and every reference to the New Zealand Superannuation Corporation shall be deemed to include a reference to the National Provident Fund Board in relation to its functions under Part 1 of the Superannuation Schemes Act 1976.
 (6) In this section, unless the context otherwise requires, legal personal representative, in relation to any person, means— (a) the executor, original or by representation, or an administrator for the time being of a deceased person: